Even after your third cup of coffee you still cannot find the motivation to do anything?

 Why is this important?

 Do you know the quote “ You attract what you fear”?
-Basically, with this technique, we are using this exact effect but reverse it.
+Basically, with this technique, we are using this exact effect but reversing it.
 So instead of focusing on the negative or on things that we fear, we focus on the positive and on things that we are grateful for.
 We will then automatically attract positive things in life, plus it will instantly raise our mood.

 … for having a job.